MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-mirroring-policy-command.md

 [!INCLUDE [partitions-formatting](../../includes/partitions-formatting.md)]

 > [!NOTE]
-> *PartitionName* must be a case insensitive unique string, both among other partition names and the column names of the mirrored table.
+> Each partition is represented as a separate column using the *PartitionName* listed in the *Partitions* list. *PartitionName* must be a case insensitive unique string, both among other partition names and the column names of the mirrored table.

 ## Properties